Tirthkush/STM32_Teach_And_Repeat-Robotic-Arm/Drivers/CMSIS/README.md

 # CMSIS

-This folder contains the **Cortex Microcontroller Software Interface Standard (CMSIS)** files provided by **Arm**.
+This folder contains the **CMSIS Include** files provided by **Arm**.

-CMSIS provides a standardized interface for Cortex-M processors and includes:

-- Core processor definitions
-- Startup support
-- Device-specific header files
-- Compiler abstraction
-- System initialization files
+The files define the Cortex-M processor core registers, intrinsic functions, compiler abstractions, and standard interfaces required by the STM32 firmware.

 These files are required by the STM32 HAL and the application but are **third-party software** and were **not developed as part of this project**.